GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Experiments

 \subsection{Qualitative Evaluation}

-\paragraph{Visualization Results.} In Fig.~\ref{fig: teaser} and Fig.~\ref{fig: bicycle_and_bear}, we present the visual results of our method, demonstrating the precise editing effects while ensuring 3D consistency.
-Fig.~\ref{fig: teaser} demonstrates the editing capabilities of our method on human subjects.
+\paragraph{Visualization Results.} In Fig.~\ref{fig: teaser} and Fig.~\ref{fig: bicycle_and_bear}, we present the visual results of \name, demonstrating the precise editing effects while ensuring 3D consistency.
+Fig.~\ref{fig: teaser} shows the editing capabilities for characters.
 The first column displays the original scenes.
-In the second column, the first row ``\texttt{Give him a red nose}" illustrates our ability to change colors.
-The third row in the second column, ``\texttt{Make him completely bald}", showcases our geometric editing capability.
-The second row in the second column demonstrates our precise editing ability by exclusively editing the left side of the person's face.
-Building upon this foundation, we achieve editing in the third column, specifically focusing on the right side of the face, showcasing our ability to perform multi-round edits and accurately fulfill user instructions.
-Fig.~\ref{fig: bicycle_and_bear} showcases the precise editing capabilities of our method in open 3D scenes.
+In the second column, the first row ``\texttt{Give him a red nose}" illustrates color-changing ability, while the third row, ``\texttt{Make him completely bald}", showcases capabilities of retexturing and slight geometry editing.
+The second row in the second column demonstrates precise editing ability by exclusively editing the left side of the face.
+Based on that, we achieve editing in the third column, focusing on the right side of the face, showcasing the ability of multi-round edits, and accurately fulfilling user instructions.
+Fig.~\ref{fig: bicycle_and_bear} showcases the precise editing capabilities in open 3D scenes.
 In the upper portion, the bicycle scene allows us to accurately locate the position of the road and edit its texture, transforming it into the grass, a river.
-It is worth noting that in the experiment where we change the texture to a river, our method accurately constructs the reflection, making it appear realistic.
-On the basis of editing the road into a river, we further edited the bench, proving that our method can achieve multiple rounds of editing.
-The lower portion demonstrates the results of editing the bear using our method, where we fully preserve the original appearance of the background area and focus the edits on the bear. \paragraph{Comparisons with Instruct-NeRF2NeRF.} Fig.~\ref{fig: compare with in2n} compares the results of our method with those of IN2N~\cite{instructnerf2023}, on the scenes presented in IN2N.
+In the experiment where we change the texture to a river, our method accurately constructs the reflection, making it appear realistic.
+Based on editing the road into a river, we further edited the bench, proving that our method can achieve multiple rounds of editing.
+The lower portion demonstrates the results of editing the bear, which fully preserves the original appearance of the background area and focuses the edits on the bear. \paragraph{Comparisons with Instruct-NeRF2NeRF.} Fig.~\ref{fig: compare with in2n} compares the results of our method with those of IN2N~\cite{instructnerf2023}, on the scenes presented in IN2N.
 From the figure, it is evident that our method changes the texture of the pants without affecting the clothes, and vice versa, demonstrating the effectiveness of our method in distinguishing different objects within the foreground.
 Additionally, when editing the clothes and pants, the background remains unaffected, indicating our method's effective separation of foreground and background.
 Furthermore, the last column reveals that IN2N, limited by 2D diffusion, distorts the face, while our method maintains a superior rendering quality of faces.